iCliniq logo

 There is no cure for this condition, but treatment can reduce the symptoms.
 The treatment options include:

 • Botox injection - Injecting Botulinum toxin is the preferred treatment option, as it induces localized paralysis.
-This injection is administered every 3 months.
-Most patients respond well to Botox injection and lead an almost normal life.
+This injection is administered every three months.
+Most patients respond well to Botox injections and lead an almost normal life.
 For some, the effectiveness reduces after years of use.

-• Sensorimotor retraining - Series of sensorimotor training techniques include exercises to improve neuroplasticity, which will help the brain heal itself and eliminate dystonic movements.
+• Sensorimotor Retraining - A Series of sensorimotor training techniques include exercises to improve neuroplasticity, which will help the brain heal itself and eliminate dystonic movements.

 What Are the Home Remedies for Blepharospasm?